Creating a Mini Nursery in your Bedroom

 Bottom Shelf: Extra items like an outfit, burp cloth, swaddle, and blanket.

-Nighttime feedings alone in a nursery can feel isolating.
+My two kids are a true testament to every baby is different.
+One was bottle and formula fed, one was exclusively nursed.
+So, this set up would look completely different for each of my little ones!
+One thing that can be true for all though is that: Nighttime feedings alone in a nursery can feel isolating.
 When I fed my first at night in the nursery, I felt very alone.
-This time, I will be in the same room as my partner and can ask for help much easier if I need it.
-Even though your partner may not be feeding the baby, they can still be a part of the nighttime process with you!
+This time, I decided to be in the same room as my partner for longer and so I can ask for help much easier if I need it.
+Even though your partner may not be feeding the baby if you’re nursing, they can still be a part of the nighttime process with you!
 You’re in this TOGETHER, so let them play their part!

 Previous